Zimbra/elastic-stack/README.md

 ![](screenshots/03-05-new-fields.png)

-Setting up these filters is the hardest and most time consuming part of setting up Elastic Stack.
-See the dedicated how-to further in the guide to write your own.

 ### Grok for failed login attempts from audit.log

 You can add another processor in the Ingress Pipeline to find failed login attempts.
 Example authentication error from audit.log: